MrMandalNSU/pdf-read/README.md

 1. Make sure your system has Docker installed and running

-2. Copy the example environment file `cp .env.example .env`.
+2. Create `.env` File.
+Copy the example environment file `cp .env.example .env`.
 Use docker specific `PDFTOTEXT_PATH`

 3. Build the Docker Image to builds the PHP container with all necessary system dependencies, including poppler-utils: `docker-compose build`